The Bachelor’s Degree in Zoology

 Students pursuing a B.S. in Zoology can declare a concentration in Pre-Medical Studies and students pursuing a B.A. or a B.S. in Zoology can declare a concentration in Ecology.
 Students in both degrees may also declare a minor in Neuroscience.

 The Zoology curriculum offers a wide range of choice:

 The program is solidly grounded in the basic sciences (general biology, chemistry, math, and physics) needed to understand the latest research in the biology of animals.
 It also allows a wide range of choice in upper level animal biology courses permitting students to tailor their degrees to their particular interests within zoology.
 Students choose from a large number of upper level courses taught by distinguished faculty who are accomplished teachers and have cutting edge research programs.
 The courses include 50 taught by biology faculty and an additional 22 taught by faculty in related disciplines (biochemistry, microbiology, molecular biology, plant science, animal science, marine science and wildlife ecology).
 Each student works with an academic adviser in the faculty to develop a curriculum that best meets the student’s goals and allows for exploration or specialization as desired.

-Special opportunity.
-The Schoodic Experience for incoming first year students takes place at the Schoodic Research and Education Center in Acadia National Park in the week before classes start.
+The Schoodic Experience for incoming first year students takes place at the Schoodic Institute in the week before classes start.
 Incoming students meet their faculty advisors and each other, are introduced to the academic program, view animals and plants in a variety of habitats, and enjoy recreational time in a beautiful setting.